Graph Learning Under Partial Observability: Literature Survey

-In summary, the aforementioned works (which we list with no pretense of exhaustiveness) address under various settings the problem of feasibility and complexity of graph learning under the {\em full} observation regime.
-From these works we observe the following.
-The general procedure amounts to: $i)$ computing some empirical covariance from the time-series diffusing across the graph; and $ii)$ identifying the candidate solutions for the support graph of the diffusion matrix by leveraging relationships between the covariance matrices and the diffusion matrix.
-Then, some constraints are usually necessary to reduce the number of candidate solutions, i.e., to render the problem feasible, and also to reduce the complexity in the algorithmic search.
-We will follow a similar line of reasoning in our work --- see Fig.~\ref{fig:scheme1}.
-For example, and as explained before, the estimator in~(\ref{eq:Granger0}) is motivated by such an approach.
-However, we must recall that in our setting we focus on the {\em partial observation} setting where an infinitely large portion of the network is not accessible.
-Most challenges in terms of feasibility of the graph learning problem will in fact stem from this additional complication.
+In summary, the aforementioned works (which we list with no pretense of exhaustiveness) address under various settings the problem of achievability and complexity of graph learning under the {\em full} observability regime.
+However, we must recall that in our setting we focus on the {\em partial} observability regime where a large portion of the network is not accessible.
+Most challenges in terms of feasibility of the graph learning problem will in fact stem from this complication.